 The executable test suite for the OGC API - Environmental Data Retrieval Standard 1.0 is now available.

-The executable test suite for the OGC API - Processes Standard 1.0 is now available in Beta.
+The executable test suite for the OGC API - Processes Standard 1.0 is now available.

 More information about Compliance certification is on the OGC website.